looking after your elfin alchemy jewellery

 These usually tarnish to either a darker or a brass colour with age.

 A quick polish will give it some sparkle.
-But if needed every so often, it can be cleaned as above (minimal luke warm water / small amount of mild washing up liquid and toothbrush) then once its been dried off I find the silver polishing cloth or any type of dusting cloth will give it a great sheen, emphasising the texture and dark / light shades of the copper.
+But if needed every so often, it can be cleaned as above (minimal lukewarm water / small amount of mild washing up liquid and toothbrush) then once it’s dried off I find the silver polishing cloth or any type of dusting cloth will give it a great sheen, emphasising the texture and dark/light shades of the natural copper.

 copper and fused glass